 Roles and permissions

 Limiting user privileges helps protect data, prevent unauthorized access, and ensure integrity.
-Only you have access to particular resources by assigning roles with specific permissions.
+By assigning roles with specific permissions, you maintain control over who has access to particular resources, which is a core aspect of privileged access management.

 Check for user privileges